waynedovey/instruqt-advanced-cluster-management/02-step2/assignment.md

     In the next learning module, we cover enabling ACM and the following Concepts:

     * Create the ACM Managed Cluster instances from the ACM Hub
-    * Label this Clusters with the appropriate "Role"
     * Deploy the required import secrets and Kube config
     * Provision the Import files to the managed clusters
     * Verify the import and start managing the clusters